speedyleion/sphinx-c-autodoc/tests/assets/viewcode.rst

 .. c:function:: void function_without_module_reference()

     Documentation for a function that doesn't have a module option.
+    :ref:`does not exist` <- make sure that viewcode handles unknown references.

 .. c:function:: void function_with_non_existent_module()
     :module: does_not_exist.c